 Enroll me for this course

-- A record of achievement is issued to those who have earned more than 75% of the maximum number of points for the sum of all graded assignments.
+- Gain a record of achievement by earning more than 75% of the maximum number of points from all graded assignments.

 - Gain a confirmation of participation by completing at least 80% of the course material.